ryanjjung/microsite/microsite/publish/README.md

 - `pulumi_error_log`: File to save Pulumi's error output in.
 - `pulumi_stack_name`: Name of the "stack" (an instance of your site) to use.
 This is an advanced feature that you should only alter if you have some knowledge of Pulumi itself.
 - `pulumi_state_s3_bucket`: The S3 bucket in which Pulumi should store its state files.
 Ignored if `pulumi_state_backend` is not "s3".
-- `work_dir`: Path to the directory to use as a working environment.
+- `pulumi_work_dir`: Path to the directory to use as a working environment.
 If this is not provided, a randomly named directory will be created.
 - `persist_work_dir`: When True, the working directory will not be deleted between publish runs.
 If this is ignored, behavior will depend on whether a `work_dir` was specified.
 If this tool is told to build a temporary working directory, this will default to False and the directory will be deleted after the run.
 If a `work_dir` was specified, it will be left alone after the run unless this is explicitly set to False.